youqiangao/measures-optimization/README.md

 ## Summary of Optimizing Performance Metrics in Classification, Ranking and Segmentation

-This repository includes a list of references for optimizing different Performance metrics in classification, ranking and segmentation.
+This repository includes a list of references for optimizing different performance metrics in classification, ranking and segmentation.

 <!-- ### Tags  -->